Complete flags on flat vector bundles in positive characteristic: The case of elliptic curves

 \section{The case of elliptic curves}

 \LSP

-This section is devoted to studying the case of genus-$1$ (i.e., elliptic) curves.
+This section is devoted to studying the case of curves of genus $1$.
 Our discussion relies on Atiyah's classification of indecomposable vector bundles on such curves.
 As a consequence, we establish a part of our main theorem, proving the existence of complete flags for genus-$1$ curves (cf. Theorem \ref{Th2}).

-Throughout this section, we assume that $g = 1$.
-In particular, the cotangent bundle $\Omega_X$ is trivialized; we fix an identification $\mcO_X = \Omega_X$ by choosing a global generator of $\Omega_X$.
-Additionally, we fix a $k$-rational point $\sigma$ of $X$, regarded as a reduced effective divisor.
+Throughout this section, this $g=1$ assumption will be in force.
+In particular, by our assumption, $\Omega_X$ is trivialized.
+We fix an identification $\mcO_{X}=\Omega_{X}$ by choosing a global generator of $\Omega_{X}$.
+Additionally, we fix a $k$-rational point $\sigma$ of $X$, regarded as an effective divisor of degree one.

 \LSP